Summer 2017 UW Germanics Newsletter

 Ellwood Wiggins was a June 2017 featured faculty member on The Whole U's series, Faculty Friday.
 You can read his interview here.

 Congratulations!
 To Justin Mohler, who received the Chester William Fritz Scholarship for the 2017/18 academic year.
 This scholarship will help support work on the first chapter of his dissertation, which explores changing conceptions of the animal-human divide in German Romanticism.
 To Verena Kick, who received the “David Detjen Research Grant” from the American Friends of Marbach (AFM) for summer 2017.
-This research grant enables Verena to conduct research on Kurt Tucholsky’s work at the… Read more
+This research grant enables Verena to conduct research on Kurt Tucholsky’s… Read more

 To Kristina Pilz, who is this year’s recipient of the Manfred Bansleben Award for excellence in teaching.
 The award was established in honor of Prof. Emeritus Manfred Bansleben, who built a successful language program and trained hundreds of language teachers during his career.
 Manfred has always recognized the importance of teaching assistants and the many contributions they make to a language program.
 The award, which comes with a stipend, acknowledges one graduate student who has… Read more